rust-lang/rust-bindgen/book/src/tutorial-3.md

 use std::path::PathBuf;

 fn main() {
+    // Tell cargo to look for shared libraries in the specified directory println!("cargo:rustc-link-search=/path/to/lib");

     // Tell cargo to tell rustc to link the system bzip2
     // shared library.
     println!("cargo:rustc-link-lib=bz2");